-Yet, I believe we are at a more critical moment in our time to say that the attack on Rushdie is an attack on all writers everywhere.
+Yet, I believe that we find ourselves at an even more critical juncture in our time—one that compels us to recognize that the attack on Rushdie is an attack on all writers everywhere.
 There is a saying that the pen is mightier than the sword.
 It is this notion that one can kill a writer but not their idea.
-But what do we do when we are living through this transitional period in our culture where our pens are taken away due to this belief that words are violence?
-Along these lines, we have much in common with the Islamists who are chopping off anyone that dares to express their opinions that are remotely associated with their religion because the right not to get offended is more paramount than the right to free speech.
-Instead of realizing that we need to oppose these attacks on freedom of expression, we think we need to placate them with compromise and renunciation in the names of inclusion and acceptance.
+But what actions should we take when we navigate this transformative period in our cultural history, where the very act of wielding a pen is met with condemnation as words are erroneously equated with violence?
+In this regard, we share disquieting parallels with the Islamists who ruthlessly sever the voices of those who dare to express opinions that are remotely associated with their religion because the right not to get offended is more paramount than the right to free speech.
+Rather than acknowledging the urgent need to resist these assaults on freedom of expression, we mistakenly believe that appeasement, compromise, and renunciation in the name of inclusion and acceptance will suffice.

-Recently, I came across a report on FIRE’s 2022 College Free Speech Rankings, and NYU scored 51.64 out of 100 on it.
-While I am glad that we did so much better than Columbia University which received only 9.91, it is also, to be honest, quite unsettling.
-About two points below, NYU would have failed.
-Looking at this report compels me to ask some difficult questions about us—questions I worry we have forgotten how to ask: How would we act if someone whose ideas we despise is shut out of public discourse?
-Would we have the courage to live by the values we profess and defend their fundamental right of a free society: the right to speak their minds and voice their opinions in public without fear of being shamed or shunned?
+This is exemplified by a recent report I came across, FIRE’s 2022 College Free Speech Rankings, which scored NYU at 51.64 out of 100.
+Although it is somewhat reassuring that our score is considerably better than that of Columbia University which received only 9.91, it is also unsettling.
+Just a few points lower, and NYU would have failed.
+Looking at this report prompts me to ask some difficult questions about us—questions I fear we may have forgotten how to ask: How would we act if someone whose ideas we despise is shut out of public discourse?
+Would we possess the courage to stand by the values we profess and defend their fundamental right of a free society: the right to speak their minds and voice their opinions in public without fear of being shamed or shunned?
 Or have we gotten so afraid, so coddled, so divided, and so removed from the world of flesh and blood, that we would let those dissenters with competing ideas be stifled?

 There are hundreds of stories I could point to.
 Stories that are now whooshed away by us on our social media feeds daily.
 Perhaps you can probably think of a dozen more in your communities that have gone by unnoticed.
 Perhaps you experience firsthand what it is like to sit in classrooms and feel the weight to elevate an ideology you differ from.
 Perhaps instead of discussing and debating ideas forthrightly and sincerely, you have been advised to conform, toe the party line, or be quiet.
 Perhaps you have been urged to trade investigative fact-finding for recognition of a predetermined narrative.
 Perhaps instead of writing an essay with an argument you believe in, you are pressured—at the risk of a bad grade or the fear of riling your classmates—to write a paper reciting the argument you know your teacher or professor wants to hear.